silver-general/assembly-learning/super-simple-programs/README-program-structure.md

 ## birth of a program
 1. write an *.asm program
-2. assembler translates it into machine code (or list file??????????????)
+2. use the compiler (assembler) to translate it into machine code (or list file??????????????)
 3. something converts it into hexadecimal for AVR architecture? not sure ..............->>>>???
 **find a good explanation**

 ## events on power up
 1. reset event: program counter is set to address 0 (unless told otherwise) of program memory (Flash)
-2. fetch-execute of first instruction (remember: pipeline,2 levels), then second, etc **you can write this better**
+2. fetch-execute of first instruction (remember: pipeline,2 levels)
+3. execution of second instruction, simultanaously fetching the third, et cetera **you can write this better**

 ## smallest file asm